Skip to main content

 Additional Resources: Children's Bureau Factsheet: Major Federal Legislation Concerned with Child Protection, Child Welfare, and Adoption

-During this one-hour webinar, Michael Hull of the Harris County District Attorney’s Office Appellate Unit and Karen Langsley of Langsley Mills Law discussed what to look for when reviewing a court record, key elements of the Texas Rules of Appellate Procedure, and what to focus on when drafting a petition.
+On June 26, 2024, Michael Hull of the Harris County District Attorney’s Office Appellate Unit and Karen Langsley of Langsley Mills Law discussed what to look for when reviewing a court record, key elements of the Texas Rules of Appellate Procedure, and what to focus on when drafting a petition.

 Recording: Handling Your First Child Welfare Appeal